-Supply Chain/Operations Management is the coordination and integration of the activities that procure materials and services, transform them into intermediate and final products, and deliver them to the customer.
+Supply Chain Management is the coordination and integration of the activities that procure materials and services, transform them into intermediate and final products, and deliver them to the customer.
 It involves the management of:

 Our faculty periodically consult with local businesses and corporate Advisory Board members to add new content and relevance in their classes.
 As part of the curriculum, students have to complete a senior project for a local firm as part of a consulting team.
 Our classes typically include guest speakers, site visits, case studies and team-based activities.
 Students also gain practical professional experience through the CBA’s paid and for-credit internship and cooperative education program.